Tips for PHP Security

 6. Ensure Your Teams Make Security a Top Priority

-This last best practice might be the trickiest.
+This last PHP security best practice might be the trickiest.
 Development teams across the world are asked to balance both the creation of new features/applications, and the maintenance of their existing applications.
 And, nearly without exception, most teams aren’t staffed to do both adequately.

 results from 2024 php landscape report showing developer prioritization of building new features vs app maintenance